 But it’s a unique combination of exploding industries and talent pools that is setting Sun Belt cities apart.

-Tenants look to swim in the talent pool
+Swimming in the talent pool

-Companies are taking a head-first plunge into talent pools, recognizing that attracting and retaining top talent requires being in the central business district (CBD) near educational hubs.
+Companies are taking a head-first plunge into talent pools, recognizing that attracting and retaining top talent requires being located in the central business district (CBD) near educational hubs.

 The Sun Belt has that in spades: Vanderbilt in Nashville, University of Texas in Austin, and University of North Carolina at Chapel Hill and Duke just outside of Raleigh.